-In 2013, after a long day in Paris as a Personal Buyer for designers, I was at last ready for dinner.
+In 2013, after a long day in Paris, I was at last ready for dinner.
 I was in my favorite Montmartre section of Paris and peeking through restaurant windows to discover the right mood among diners to say, “yes, this is the one.”
 I often select a restaurant or cafe’ more on the ambiance than reading the posted menu.
 I ask myself, “would I be happy here?”

 I never miss an opportunity to glance into shop windows as I often find my most cherished pieces by accident.
 My hunger was put on hold when I discovered on rue Audran a small shop window filled with one-of-a-kind cafe’ size cups…each with its unique nose and lips.